+I’d like to start this article by thanking Mobilizing Youth Project and Women’s March Youth Empower for inviting me to speak at the Town Hall For Gun Violence Prevention.
 The first anniversary of the National School Walkout is approaching.
-It’s a student led movement that protests congressional, state, and local failures to take action to prevent gun violence.
-I’d like to share my story of being on the organizing committee of Richmond’s National School Walkout and convey why it’s important to listen to Black youth in this fight for gun violence prevention.
+It’s a student led movement that “protests congressional, state, and local failures to take action to prevent gun violence”.
+I’d like to share my story of being on the organizing committee of Richmond, Virginia’s National School Walkout and convey why it’s important to listen to Black youth in this fight for gun violence prevention.

-I was consequently turned away excluded by the organizers from participating in the April 20th Walkout on Brown’s Island in Richmond, Virginia.
-They waited until the day of the walkout when I had arrived to deliver my speech to tell me that I was no longer wanted.
-After sharing my story on social media, at two town halls, one youth summit and one speak-out, that organizing group in Richmond no longer exists.
+I was consequently turned away and excluded by the organizers from participating in the Virginia National School Walkout Protest.
+They waited until the day of the Walkout when I had arrived to deliver my speech to tell me I was no longer wanted.
+After sharing my story on social media, at two town halls, one youth summit and one speak-out, that organizing group in Richmond, Virginia no longer exists.

 Amplifying our voices means showing up to demonstrations that challenge issues that may not directly affect you, like racism and the school-to-prison pipeline.
 Amplifying our voices also means speaking with Black youth rather than speaking for us.
-I’ve learned to speak for myself as Black girl who is light skinned, who doesn’t identify with the LGBTQ+ community, who hasn’t attended heavily policed schools and who doesn’t live in poverty.
+I’ve learned to speak for myself as Black girl who is light skinned, who doesn’t identify with the LGBTQ+ community, who hasn’t attended underfunded, or heavily policed schools and who doesn’t live in poverty.

-Written by Stephanie Younger, a student activist, organizer and writer who advocates for Womanism, diversity in STEAM, the abolition of youth prisons and gun violence prevention
+Written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention